soundclim/chorus_experiments/README.md

 # Chorus: Machine listening to monitor climate change impacts on neotropical amphibians

 Repository with several machine learning models to detect species on audio data using the [AnuraSet](https://github.com/jscanass/AnuraSet).
+Models experiments include CNN from scratch, classic classifiers as linear and ensemble models using audio features and wavelets, and CCN pre-trained.
+We also frame the problem as binary and multi-class.

 ## Installation instructions